Relevance up to 11:00 UTC–5

 Signals of indicators:

-Trade is conducted in the region of 30 and 50 moving average, which indicates the lateral nature of the market.
+Trading is above 30 and 50 moving averages, which indicates the continuation of the bull market.

 Note: The period and prices of moving averages are considered by the author on the hourly chart H1 and differs from the general definition of the classic daily moving averages on the daily chart D1.

-A break of the upper border of the indicator in the region of 1.0818 will cause the euro to sharply grow.
-Pressure on the euro will be limited by the lower border of the indicator at 1.0780.
+A break of the lower border of the indicator in the region of 1.2237 will increase pressure on the pound.
+A break of the upper border at 1.2275 may trigger new purchases.

 Description of indicators